M1Riya/CheckStudentWorks/README.md

 # CheckStudentWorks
-WPF application for checking text works for internal plagiarism
+WPF application for checking text works in Russian to detect internal plagiarism